GLVis/glvis-js/README.md

 ### Streaming from MFEM

-The _examples/websockets.html_ webpage can be used for inline visualization from MFEM with the `m2w.py` script. `m2w.py` forwards MFEM visualization messages to the webpage using websockets.
+The _examples/websockets.html_ webpage can be used for inline visualization from MFEM with the `glvis-browser-server` script. `glvis-browser-server` forwards MFEM visualization messages to the webpage using websockets.

 Example usages:

-1. `cd glvis-js && ./m2w.py`
+1. `cd glvis-js && ./glvis-browser-server`

    - requires Python 3.7+
    - assumes default MFEM port of `19916`